- Lost in the SAP marketing of Fiori is how slow the uptake and usage of Fiori has been.

-First of all, SAP did not make Fiori widely available (Personas is irrelevant to this discussion as it was for all purposes discontinued).
+First, SAP did not make Fiori widely available (Personas are irrelevant to this discussion as it was, for all purposes, discontinued).
 SAP could, of course, have done this.
-It could have offered Fiori for “free,” that is, to customers already paying 22%+ in support to SAP, but they decided to restrict Fiori to HANA.
+It could have offered Fiori for “free” to customers already paying 22%+ in support to SAP, but they decided to restrict Fiori to HANA.
 How is that making something “widely available?”

 Therefore, Henry Morris’ statement is false.

-Now let us parse the next statement by Henry Morris.
+Now, let us parse the following statement by Henry Morris.